 For a 1,500 square foot space, most homes need a 40–50 pint dehumidifier under typical conditions.
-If the area is damp, below grade, or in a humid climate, sizing up is usually the safer move.

 Square footage gets you close.
 Moisture load makes the final call.